luisgasco/gaznomed/README.md

 - **Concept file path** (-c or --concept_file): Path to the RF2 snomed-ct concept file.
 This file is named `sct2_Description_Full...` and is located in the Snomed-CT relative path `/Full/Terminology/`
 - **Relation file path** (-r or --relation_file): Path to the RF2 snomed-ct relation file.
 This file is named `sct2_Relationship_Full_...` and is located in the Snomed-CT relative path `/Full/Terminology/`.
 This file only exists in the international version.
 - **Language** (-l or --language): Language of the concept file.
 It can be 'en' or 'es'
 - **Semantic tags** (-s or --semantic_tags): list of snomed-ct semantic tags separated by comma (without space) you want to select from sct terminology.
-The default value ('all0) selects all semantic tags.
+The default value ('all') selects all semantic tags.
 If you don't want to select any semantic tag, write 'None'
 - **Subtrees** (-t or --subtrees): a comma-separated list of snomed-ct codes (without spaces) from which you want to get the subtrees
 - **Output path** (-o or --out): Absolute output path where you want to save the gazetteer